 In CIP the intestines react as if there is a true mechanical obstruction or blockage.
 However, when tests are performed, no physical evidence of blockage is found.
 There is no unique sign or symptom that allows a positive diagnosis of the pseudo-obstruction.

 Causes of Pseudo-Obstruction

 The term "pseudo-obstruction" refers to a group of gastrointestinal disorders with similar characteristics that can have a variety of causes.
-The symptoms of intestinal pseudo-obstruction are caused by a problem in how the muscles and nerves in the intestines work.
+The symptoms of intestinal pseudo-obstruction are caused by a problem in how the muscles (visceral myopathy) and nerves (visceral neuropathy) in the intestines work.
 When tests show that the dysfunction is caused by unsynchronized contractions, the disorder is classified as neurogenic (arising from the nerves).
 If the dysfunction is caused by weak or absent contractions, the disorder is classified as myogenic (arising from the muscles).

 In some patients, pseudo-obstruction may progress throughout the digestive tract.
 This includes the esophagus and stomach as well as the intestines.
 The bladder may also become affected.